BirminghamConservatoire/IntegraLive/GUI/src/assets/viewInfo/ArrangeViewTrack.md

-_Note: This info is editable.
-You can use it to document your Tracks._

-##Tracks

 Tracks enable multiple Blocks to be active at the same time.

 * To add a Track, double-click in the empty space under an existing Track